Nerajno/begin-to-code/lessons/javascript/lesson-5/presentation.md

 ---
 Welcome back!
-In this lesson you'll learn how to use jQuery to work with text inputs, generate new elements, show and hide elements and work with form elements.
+In this lesson you'll learn how to use jQuery to work with text inputs, show and hide elements, generate new elements, and event delegation.
 ***********************************************************
 # Section 1
 ## Text Inputs, Hide and Show